Human trafficking in Malta: Protection (2010)

-Prevention
+Prevention (2010)

 The Maltese government made some progress in advancing anti-trafficking prevention activities over the last year.
-The government’s agency for social welfare, Appogg continued to produce detailed brochures to raise awareness about human trafficking, including information on identifying potential victims and outlets for victim assistance, and distributed them at health clinics, community centers, churches, and in entertainment areas to target potential clients of the sex trade.
+The government's agency for social welfare, Appogg continued to produce detailed brochures to raise awareness about human trafficking, including information on identifying potential victims and outlets for victim assistance, and distributed them at health clinics, community centers, churches, and in entertainment areas to target potential clients of the sex trade.
 In late 2009, the government and an international cosmetics company forged a partnership whereby proceeds from products sold by the business would assist the government in developing an awareness campaign on child trafficking.
-Malta’s government Employment and Training Corporation conducted informational sessions within migrant detention centers to inform migrants about their rights and the process by which to attain work permits and proper employment, if they are granted asylum and released.
+Malta's government Employment and Training Corporation conducted informational sessions within migrant detention centers to inform migrants about their rights and the process by which to attain work permits and proper employment, if they are granted asylum and released.
 The government did not formally monitor its anti-trafficking efforts and continued to lack an anti-trafficking national action plan.
 The government did not report any specific measures to reduce the possible participation of Maltese nationals in child sex tourism abroad.